 Services and Treatments

-Cardiothoracic surgeons provide treatments for patients with complex lung disease, including transplantation, clinical trials, and ECMO - an artificial lung machine to "breathe" for patients when their lungs are not working.
+The University of Maryland is a major referral center for patients with complex lung disease who have exhausted standard treatment options.
+Cardiothoracic surgeons and pulmonologists work together to care for patients who need access to transplantation, clinical trials, and ECMO - an artificial lung machine to "breathe" for patients when their lungs are not working.

 The University of Maryland Comprehensive Heart Center is one of the few centers in the region to provide a special group of geneticists and cardiologists who are equipped to test for genetic conditions of the heart.
 Patients with a known history of non-atherosclerotic heart disease are encouraged to get their family members tested so they can take steps to prevent unnecessary death from cardiac emergencies.